 Margin is not calculated when the Logged vs Scheduled report type is selected.

-The margin will not be calculated if all people who are part of the project Team don’t have a cost rate assigned.
+The project margin will not be calculated unless every team member assigned to the project has a cost rate set.

 📝Note: The same rule applies to archived people assigned to the project.